heeelol/Rubrix-AI/README.md

-# EduAgent AI - Personalized Learning Assistant
+# Rubrix AI - Personalized Learning Assistant

-EduAgent AI is an intelligent learning platform that provides personalized education through real-time analysis and adaptive exercises.
+Rubrix AI is an intelligent learning platform that provides personalized education through real-time analysis and adaptive exercises.
 Currently focused on English language learning, with plans to expand to other subjects.

 ## 🌟 Features